-Timber in the urban context
+Timber construction in the urban context

 _DSC2225